ddnexus/pagy/docs/toolbox/paginators/keynav_js.md

 [!button corners="pill" variant="success" text=":icon-play: Try it now!"](../../sandbox/playground#5-keyset-apps)

-!!!warning These documents integrate the [:keyset](keyset.md) documentation.
+!!!warning This documentation integrates the [:keyset](keyset.md) documentation.

 It's easier to understand if you familiarize with the [:keyset](keyset.md) docs.
 !!!